TinyCircuits/Thumby-Website/docs/Code-Editor/Get-Started.md

-# Thumby IDE Documentation
+# Thumby Code Editor Documentation

-This tutorial will show you how to build a basic project, emulate it, and upload it to your Thumby using our online IDE!
+This tutorial will show you how to build a basic project, emulate it, and upload it to your Thumby using our online Code Editor!

-Any code written in the IDE is saved to your local web storage, so refreshing or closing the IDE webpage won't erase your saved work.
+Any code written in the Code Editor is saved to your local web storage, so refreshing or closing the Code Editor webpage won't erase your saved work.
 Use Ctrl+S to save your programs in the Code Editor.
 These are the only ways you can lose your progress (*avoid doing these!*):

-* Hard resetting the page: Utilities -> Hard Reset Page (the IDE will warn you not to do this)
+* Hard resetting the page: Utilities -> Hard Reset Page (the Code Editor will warn you not to do this)
 * Clearing your local storage: F12 -> Application -> Local Storage -> Clear
-* Exiting the browser tab with code in it without saving (the IDE will warn you if you have not saved your most recent edits to Thumby)
+* Exiting the browser tab with code in it without saving (the Code Editor will warn you if you have not saved your most recent edits to Thumby)

-*NOTE: The Thumby IDE and accompanying tutorials will update as more features are added and as we grow our software support for Thumby during [**Kickstarter fulfillment**](https://www.kickstarter.com/projects/kenburns/thumby-the-tiny-playable-keychain/ "Thumby Kickstarter Page").
+*NOTE: The Thumby Code Editor and accompanying tutorials will update as more features are added and as we grow our software support for Thumby during [**Kickstarter fulfillment**](https://www.kickstarter.com/projects/kenburns/thumby-the-tiny-playable-keychain/ "Thumby Kickstarter Page").
 If you are interested in hearing software updates as they happen, [**consider joining our Discord**.](https://discord.gg/vzf3wQXVvm "TinyCircuits Discord Invite Link") Thank you for your patience and support!*

 *Tutorial Last updated: February 17th, 2022*